-Psalm 125 — A Psalm of trust and protection.
+Psalm 125 is a Psalm of trust and protection.

 God honors the confidence and faith of His people.
-He honors them by protecting and delivering them from what plagues them.
+He honors us by protecting and delivering us from all that plagues us.
 To the contrary, he leaves the wicked to be doomed.
-Those who trust in the Lord, obeying His Law and precepts, will not be defeated by evil … but will endure forever.
+The divine promise has always been that those who trust in the Lord, obeying His Law and precepts, will not be defeated by evil but will instead endure forever.

 “Those trusting in the Lord are like Mount Zion,